Western Balkans Regulation: Hiring to Germany

 Federal Employment Agency (BA) approval

-The BA checks that the working conditions are comparable to German employees in the same role (no wage dumping).
+The BA checks that pay and working conditions match German employees in the same role — benchmarked against the official Entgeltatlas wage data (no wage dumping).
 Processing: 2–4 weeks.

 3